atul-2004-dev/Youtube-Clone/README.md

 This project is a simple clone of the YouTube interface, created using only HTML and CSS.
 It mimics the basic layout and design of the popular video streaming platform.

+## Live Demo

+Check out the live demo of the project: [Live Demo](https://your-live-demo-link-here.com)

 ## Features

 - **Responsive Design**: The layout adjusts to different screen sizes.